yashuv/Manipulating-Word-Embeddings-in-Vector-Space/README.md

 <a href="">Practice Manipulating Word Embeddings Here</a>

 # Visualization and PCA
 A way to reduce the very high dimensions of the vectors to two dimensions while preserving as much variance as possible is to use a technique called *Principal Component Analysis (PCA)*.
 PCA is a statistical procedure that finds the directions (components) that maximize the variance in a dataset.
 In other words, it identifies the underlying structure in the data.
-Once you have identified these components, you can represent the data in a lower-dimensional space.<br>
+Once you have identified these components, you can represent the data in a lower-dimensional space.

 Hence, PCA is a a *dimensionality reduction* technique to reduce the dimension of data while preserving relationships among vectors so that it can be visualized and represented more easily using the plot.
 * It's very helpful for visualizing your data to check if your representation is capturing relationships among words. *For example*, if you are using a 2D representation, are similar words close together in the space?
 * The benefits of dimensionality reduction are that it can make data easier to work with, and it can help improve the performance of machine learning algorithms.